-You'll love this baked pollock with a crispy topping - it's a delicious recipe that only requires a few minutes of hands-on time.
+You'll love this baked pollock with a crispy topping - it's a delicious recipe that only takes 30 minutes.
+It's one of the best pollock recipes because it allows the natural flavors of the fish to shine while adding a little flavor and crunch!

 The parmesan panko crumb topping provides a lovely crunch and herby flavor.
 It's a great dish and one of the best simple pollock recipes!